Sex Crime Defense Attorneys in South Carolina

 Defending Computer & Sex Crimes in South Carolina

-The Michael Jeffcoat Firm is dedicated to defending people who are accused of sex and internet crimes (such as criminal sexual conduct, lewd act, and possession of child pornography).
+The Michael Jeffcoat Firm is dedicated to defending people who are accused of internet and sex crimes (such as criminal sexual conduct, lewd act, and possession of child pornography).
 We fight to protect our clients’ constitutional rights, reputation, and freedom.
 The penalties and collateral consequences for sex and internet crimes are severe and can last a lifetime (Sex offender registry, GPS monitoring, and involuntary commitment under the Sexually Violent Predator Act).

-The sad and unfortunate reality is that false accusations occur in sex cases and that innocent people are wrongly arrested for a crime they did not commit.
-Those accused of a sex or internet offense deserve a lawyer who is knowledgeable on the law, experienced in the courtroom, and understands the procedures used by police and prosecutors to obtain a conviction.
+The sad and unfortunate reality is that false accusations occur in sex cases and those innocent people are wrongly arrested for a crime they did not commit.
+Those accused of a sex or internet offense deserve a criminal defense lawyer who is knowledgeable on the law, experienced in the courtroom, and understands the procedures used by police and prosecutors to obtain a conviction.
 Hiring a criminal defense lawyer is an important decision that should not be based solely on an advertisement.
 Please review our qualifications and experience and contact us about scheduling a free and confidential case review.

 ***“Please note that any result achieved on behalf of a client in one matter does not necessarily indicate that similar results can be obtained for other clients.”